chiradeep/mesostack/README.md

       `zone_id` : zone where Packer will create the Mesos VM.

-      `disk_offering_id` : Any disk offering (shouldn't matter).

       `network_ids` : Network where Packer will create the Mesos VM.
-This is the same network as the Packer VM.
+This has to be the same network as the Packer VM.

 We need the credentials to the CloudStack cloud.